JuliaKovtun/task_manager/README.md

 ## API
 ### Authentication

-By default seeds create user with email <code>user@gmail.com</code> and password <code>123456</code>.
-You will need these credencials for authentication.
+By default seeds create the user with an email <code>user@gmail.com</code> and a password <code>123456</code>.
+You will need these credentials for authentication.

 ```bash
 curl --location --request POST 'http://localhost:3000/users/sign_in' \